 Tank Components

-Below is a short list of UK based and/or UK-owned defence vehicle equipment providers, many of them providing systems to the Ajax, CR3 and Boxer programmes (that are fronted by the big primes like RBSL and General Dynamics)
+Below is a short list of UK based and UK-owned defence vehicle equipment providers, many of them providing systems for the Ajax, CR3 and Boxer programmes (that are fronted by the big primes like RBSL and General Dynamics)

 Let’s Build a Tank…